sailfish009/bsdf/SPEC.md

 followed by an unsigned 64 bit integer.
 This allows to later "close" the stream by changing the 255 to 253 and writing the real size in the next 8 bytes.

-## Converters

-This section specifies a set of converters; a specifification of how certain objects can be encoded, and how they are named.

-Data to be converted is identified by its identifier byte to be in uppercase.
-In such a case, there will be a string before the data, which identifies the converter.
-Any data element can potentially be converted, even null.

-How users specify converters is specific to the implementation, but converters will generally consist of 4 elements:

-* A name to identify it with.
-This will be encoded along with the data, so better keep it short.
-Custom converters do well to prefix the name with the context (e.g. 'mylibrary.myconverter'), to avoid name clashes.
-* A type, so that the BSDF encoder can use the converter when an object of such type is being serialized.
-* An encoder function to convert the special object to more basic objects (although these can again be convertable).
-* A decoder function to convert basic objects into the special data type.

-We distinguish between regular converters, which should be seen as a suggestion by which certain types of data can be encoded, and standard converters, which users are stongly encouraged to follow, and which implementations are encouraged to support by default.

-This is a work in progress and the specifications below are subject to change.
-The standardization of a base set of convertes should settle soonish after the BSDF format itself has stabalized.

-It is worth noting that if an implementation does not support a converter and/or the user did not specify a certain converter, the data will be loaded in its "raw" form (e.g. a complex number as a list of two floats) and a warning will be displayed.

-### Complex numbers (standard)

-* name: "c"
-* encoding: a list with two elements (the real and the imaginary part).

-### N-dimensional arrays (standard)

-* name: "ndarray"
-* encoding: a dict with elements:
-    * 'dtype', a string that specifies the data type.
-Minimal support should be 'uint8', 'int8', 'uint16', 'int16', 'uint32', 'int32',
-      'float32', and preferably 'uint64', 'int64' and 'float64'.
-    * 'shape', a list with as many elements (integers) as the array has dimensions.
-The first changing dimension first.
-    * 'data', a blob of bytes representing the contiguous data.

-We might add an "order" field at a later point.
-This will need to be investigated/discussed further.
-Until then, C-order (row-major) should be assumed where it matters.

-### 2D image data

-* name: 'image2d'
-* encoding: a 2D or 3D ndarray

-If the data is 3D, it has shape[-1] channels.

-### 3D image data

-* name: 'image3d'
-* encoding: a 3D or 4D ndarray

-If the data is 4D, it has shape[-1] channels.